Global Carbon Council: GCC carbon registry

 The GCC program has a carbon registry which collates, displays, issues and transfers carbon credits (Approved Carbon Credits or ACCs) for a range of GHG reduction projects.
-The Program's Carbon Registry is designed, operated and maintained by IHS Markit that follows operational procedures related to the management of projects and units throughout the entire lifecycle of credits.
+The Program's Carbon Registry is designed, operated and maintained by S&P Global Commodity Insights that follows operational procedures related to the management of projects and units throughout the entire lifecycle of credits.
 The use of carbon registry helps prevent double counting and double issuance while ensuring complete transparency.

-GCC Program is an Advisory Board member for the work on the development of Global Carbon Credit Meta-Registry by IHS Markit, which once developed, will be the first global meta-registry aimed at providing transparency and efficient tracking, accounting and trade lifecycle management of carbon credits.
+GCC Program is an Advisory Board member for the work on the development of Global Carbon Credit Meta-Registry by S&P Global Commodity Insights, which once developed, will be the first global meta-registry aimed at providing transparency and efficient tracking, accounting and trade lifecycle management of carbon credits.
 The rationale behind a meta registry is to maintain transparency and prevent double counting and double issuance.
 GCC Program is supporting the development of Climate Warehouse by the World Bank.